braaannigan/mpl_animation/README.md

 ```

 ## Quick start
-To see the module in action quickly:
+To see the module in action:
 ```python
 import mpl_animation.anim as anim import numpy as np